Critical Thinking Definition, Skills, and Examples

 Why Do Employers Value Critical Thinking Skills?

-It’s no surprise that critical thinking abilities are some of the most sought-after skills in almost every industry and workplace.
-You can demonstrate critical thinking by using keywords related to this skill in your resume and cover letter, and during your interview.
+Critical thinking abilities are among the most sought-after skills in almost every industry and workplace.
+You can demonstrate critical thinking by using related keywords in your resume and cover letter, and during your interview.

-The circumstances demanding critical thinking vary from industry to industry.
+The circumstances that demand critical thinking vary from industry to industry.
 Some examples include:

 - A triage nurse analyzes the cases at hand and decides the order by which the patients should be treated.

 - A plumber evaluates the materials that would best suit a particular job.

 - An attorney reviews evidence and devises a strategy to win a case or to decide whether to settle out of court.